How to Get Around

 SHAKESPEARE & CO.

 This cute little book store is right across from Notre Dame and filled to the brim with all different kinds of books.
-It has been open since 1951 and a great place to get a souvenir that isn’t your typical eifell tower miniature.
+It has been open since 1951 and a great place to get a souvenir that isn’t your typical Eiffel tower miniature.
 They will stamp the books you buy with the logo of the store and location.
 We picked up a book for a friend of ours and also bought The Little Prince for our kids one day.

 What’s on Our List for Next Time

 Before we even left Paris we started planning what we would do on our next visit.
 Paris is huge and there’s still so much we didn’t get to see or do in our week spent there.
-At the top of our list is go to the top of the Eifell tower.
+At the top of our list is go to the top of the Eiffel tower.
 We were supposed to go up on the last day of our trip but the security staff went on strike and the tower closed for the whole day.

 After visiting the Opera house we fell in love, so next time we make it back to Paris we want to see an actual show performed there.
-For a different view of the city I would love to take a riverboat dinner cruise along the Siene.
+For a different view of the city I would love to take a riverboat dinner cruise along the Seine.
 Exploring more of France in general is also on our list.
 I would love to see the countryside and the coastal cities!

 Let me know in the comments if you’ve been to Paris and what your favorite part was!